-- 1. Are we a people of joy and anticipation?
+- 1. Are we a people of joy and anticipation/hope?
 Or are we depressed, gloomy and anxious most of the time?
-Are we a chronic complainer in which nothing is ever good enough for us, be it in our job, our family, our Parish, etc.?
+Are we a chronic complainer in which nothing is ever good enough for us, be it in our job, our family, our daily life, etc.?
 In contrast, a spirit of joy is one of the most powerful means of witness to others of the truth of the Catholic Faith.
 And it can permeate any temperament, even mostly melancholic souls - though realistically this is a bigger struggle for melancholic temperaments as well as people who suffer from clinical anxiety and depression - but even in those struggling souls there can be interior joy that comes from union with the Blessed Trinity in grace.
-But why should we be joyful and filled with hope, when in reality the moral and spiritual state of the world objectively is not the best and/or our own personal family and our own life may have a lot of struggles and suffering of different sorts?
-Because Jesus is with us in the midst of all this!
-And embracing the Cross leads to holiness and salvation.
-We are a people of hope because the Lord Jesus has indeed defeated satan, sin and death.
-As we await the final objective manifestation of His victory at the end of time, yes, even now we can share in that victory in our interior life: in our heart and soul.
+But why should we be joyful and filled with hope, when, in reality, the moral and spiritual state of the world objectively is not the best and/or our own personal family and our own life may have a lot of struggles and suffering of different sorts?
+Because Jesus is always with us in all this!
+And embracing the Cross leads to salvation.
+We are a people of hope because the Lord Jesus has indeed defeated satan, sin and death; as we await the final objective manifestation of that victory at the end of time; yes, even now we can share in that victory in our interior life: in our heart and mind.
 How?
-By allowing the Holy Spirit to deepen the virtue of hope in our life.
-Hope is the infused theological virtue by which we have the confident interior assurance, of the Holy Spirit, that the promises of God will be fulfilled in due time. - 2.
-We need to frequently remind ourselves that the Lord's way is the better way to live rather than the selfish ways of the world; the sooner we learn that spiritual lesson the better.
-The Cross of Jesus and embracing our daily cross in union with Him will lead to the glorious life of the Resurrection if we persevere and fight the good fight against the devil, our fallen human nature and the world on a daily basis.
-As we go through the battle of this earthly life which can wear us down at times on the human level, the Lord will fill us with an increasing interior sense of joy, hope, peace and anticipation of the definitive manifestation of His victory over evil, as we patiently persevere in the life of virtue and overcome our weaknesses and vices of various sorts.
-We will be then living more and more the new life of the Holy Spirit which we received in our Baptism.
-Over time this will be seen more and more manifestly in our life, and so then we will be more joyful and hope-filled witnesses, full of interior peace and serenity - which attracts others to the Lord and theCatholic Faith - which is our divine mission on earth - from our Baptism onward.
+By allowing the Holy Spirit to deepen the virtue of Hope in our life.
+Hope is the infused theological virtue by which we have the confident interior assurance of the Holy Spirit that the promises of God will be fulfilled in due time. - 2.
+We need to frequently remind ourselves, when tempted to think otherwise, that the Lord's way is the better way to live rather than the selfish ways of the world.
+Hopefully we learn to do this from the time we are young until we grow old in years-which is why family faith example is so important!
+The Cross of Jesus and embracing our daily cross in union with Him will lead to the glorious life of the Resurrection if we persevere and daily fight the good fight against the devil, our fallen human nature and the selfish world.
+As we go through the battle of this earthly life, which does wear us down at times on the human level, the Lord will fill us with an increasing interior sense of joy, hope, peace and anticipation of the definitive manifestation of His victory over evil, as we progress in the life of virtue and overcome our weaknesses and vices of various sorts.
+We will be then living increasingly the new life of the Holy Spirit which we received in our Baptism.
+Over time, this will also be seen more manifestly in our life, and so we will be better joyful and hope-filled witnesses, full of God's interior peace - which attracts others to the Lord and the Catholic Faith - which is our divine mission on earth from our Baptism onward.